zma/vim-config/README.md

 The auto completion feature uses TabNine free plan which has a limitation on the size of the project.
 If your project is large, you may need to subscribe to the paid plans to make it work for your projects.

+To enable semantic auto completion, in Vim, type `TabNine::sem`.
+You will need to install or enable the language specific tools/features by following the messages from TabNine when you edit files.

 Enjoy.

 Eric Ma ( https://www.ericzma.com )